Paris: Avoid the 8 Biggest Scams and Rip-Offs

 Paris is a city bursting with must-see spots, but remember, not all that glitters is gold.
 Those enticing "free" tours or attractions?
 Yeah, they often come with some sneaky strings attached.

-These scams reel you in with promises of no fees and thrilling adventures.
-But once you're there, those charming guides might suddenly expect hefty tips or push you to buy overpriced trinkets.
-Classic bait and switch.
+These scams reel you in with promises of no fees, but once you're there, those charming guides might suddenly expect hefty tips or push you to buy overpriced trinkets.

-Some places might even slap you with an entry fee after the initial pitch, leaving you feeling like a gullible tourist.
+Some places might even slap you with an entry fee after the initial pitch.
 Do your homework before accepting any unsolicited offers from strangers on the street.
 Seriously, Google is your friend.

 05—